-Hector Odhar, the 9th Chief of the Macleans, perished on Flodden Field in 1513; the battle was a disaster for Scotland, with King James IV and many Scottish noblemen slaughtered by a much smaller English army commanded by the Earl of Surrey.
+Another Lachlan Maclean, the 10th Chief, perished on Flodden Field in 1513; the battle was a disaster for Scotland, with King James IV and many Scottish noblemen slaughtered by a much smaller English army commanded by the Earl of Surrey.

-The 11th chief, Lachlan Cattanach, is famous for stranding his second wife, Catherine, on Lady’s Rock in the Sound of Mull, in the hope that the incoming tide would drown her.
-His reason was only that she had failed to give him an heir.
+The 11th Chief, Lachlan ‘Cattanach’ Maclean, is remembered as being a scoundrel.
+He is best known for stranding his first wife, Catherine (sometimes named as Elizabeth), on the tidal island known as Lady’s Rock in the Sound of Mull, in the hope that the incoming tide would drown her.
 By the next morning she was no longer there, and he reported her death to her brother, the Earl of Argyll.
-However, some time later, Lachlan must have been surprised to find his wife sitting at her brother’s side at a banquet in Inveraray: she had been rescued from the rock by a fisherman.
+However, some time later, Lachlan must have been surprised to find his wife sitting at her brother’s side at a banquet in Inveraray: she had been rescued from the rock by a passing fisherman.
 Unsurprisingly for those violent times, Lachlan was later found murdered in Edinburgh.

-In 1631 the 16th Chief (another Sir Lachlan) was created a baronet by Charles I; however, he was unable to hold Duart Castle against Covenanter forces under General Leslie in 1647.
+In 1631, Lachlan, the 16th Chief, was made a baronet by Charles I; however, he was unable to hold Duart Castle against Covenanter forces under General Leslie in 1647.
 After the restoration of Charles II to the throne of England, Duart passed briefly back into the hands of the Macleans, but they lost it again in 1674 to the Duke of Argyll, to whom they owed considerable debts.

 Having served as a garrison for the Campbells, Duart was abandoned in 1751 and fell into disrepair.
 In 1911, it was owned by the Laird of Torosay, who was persuaded to sell the castle and part of the peninsula to Sir Fitzroy Maclean, and the buildings were restored at considerable expense.
 The scheme saw a ‘modern’ Edwardian house constructed within the walls of the castle.